Skip to content

 DATA AVAILABILITY RULES:

-2. If "no_data" is true, it means the artifact is not present in that database.
-Treat this as a clean result for that specific source.
+2. If "no_data" is true, treat as clean for that specific source.

 ANALYSIS RULES: